 IEEE has developed a series of online courses to help educate power utility professionals and related personnel on the rules, regulations, and changes in the 2017 edition.
-Led by active NESC members who helped write the standard, this six-course program will cover every aspect of the Code and teach you and your team essential best practices for properly safeguarding utility facilities and the people around them.
+Led by active NESC members who helped write the standard, this program will cover every aspect of the Code and teach you and your team essential best practices for properly safeguarding utility facilities and the people around them.

 The 2017 NESC courses are ideal for individuals responsible for the installation, operation, maintenance, or safety regulation of electric supply and communication utility systems.

 - Work Rules for the Operation of Electric Supply and Communications Lines and Equipment